isaac-mason/packcat/docs/README.template.md

 <Snippet source="./snippets.ts" select="schema" />

-Next, you can create a serializer/deserializer for that schema, and use `SchemaType` to infer the TypeScript type of the schema:
+Next, you can build the schema, which gives you `ser`, `des`, and `validate` functions, and use `SchemaType` to infer the TypeScript type of the schema:

 <Snippet source="./snippets.ts" select="serdes" />